Marcel-aka-Satum/ProgrammingProjectDatabases/Backend/Database/readme.md

 scraper()
 ```

-## Code Documentation for querry_db.py
+# Code Documentation for querry_db.py

 This code is written in Python and uses the psycopg2 library to generate SQL statements that interact with the `newsaggregator` schema of a PostgreSQL database.
 The purpose of this code is to define functions that return SQL statements for inserting or retrieving data from the `rssfeeds`, `newsarticles`, and `users` tables in the schema.

-### `insert_rssfeeds(URL: str, Publisher: str, Topic: str) -> str`
+`insert_rssfeeds(URL: str, Publisher: str, Topic: str) -> str`

-This function takes in three parameters representing the URL, publisher, and topic of an RSS feed and returns an SQL statement for inserting this information into the `rssfeeds` table.
+- This function takes in three parameters representing the URL, publisher, and topic of an RSS feed and returns an SQL statement for i nserting this information into the `rssfeeds` table.

-### `insert_newsarticles(URL: str, Title: str, Summary: str, Published: str, Image_URL: str, RSS_URL: str, Topic: str) -> str`
+`insert_newsarticles(URL: str, Title: str, Summary: str, Published: str, Image_URL: str, RSS_URL: str, Topic: str) -> str`

-This function takes in seven parameters representing the URL, title, summary, published date, image URL, RSS URL, and topic of a news article and returns an SQL statement for inserting this information into the `newsarticles` table.
+- This function takes in seven parameters representing the URL, title, summary, published date, image URL, RSS URL, and topic of a news article and returns an SQL statement for inserting this information into the `newsarticles` table.

-### `insert_users(Username: str, Email: str, Password: str, Is_Admin: bool) -> str`
+`insert_users(Username: str, Email: str, Password: str, Is_Admin: bool) -> str`

-This function takes in four parameters representing the username, email, password, and administrative status of a user and returns an SQL statement for inserting this information into the `users` table.
+- This function takes in four parameters representing the username, email, password, and administrative status of a user and returns an SQL statement for inserting this information into the `users` table.

-### `get_rssfeeds() -> str`
+`get_rssfeeds() -> str`

-This function returns an SQL statement for retrieving all rows from the `rssfeeds` table.
+- This function returns an SQL statement for retrieving all rows from the `rssfeeds` table.

-### `get_newsarticles() -> str`
+`get_newsarticles() -> str`

-This function returns an SQL statement for retrieving all rows from the `newsarticles` table.
+- This function returns an SQL statement for retrieving all rows from the `newsarticles` table.

-### `get_users() -> str`
+`get_users() -> str`

-This function returns an SQL statement for retrieving all rows from the `users` table.
+- This function returns an SQL statement for retrieving all rows from the `users` table.

 ### Executing SQL statements